 Bronchiolitis is an inflammation of the small air passages (bronchioles), usually caused by a virus (respiratory syncytial virus, or RSV, is one such virus).

-Bronchiolitis usually affects children under the age of 2 years.
-It is the leading cause of serious lower respiratory illness in infants.
+Bronchiolitis affects infants.
+It is the leading cause of serious lower respiratory illness.

 WebMD Medical Reference from Healthwise